ConnorMCode/NoteVault/README.md

 ## README
--Ensure you either recursive clone or add the ImGui repository to the ThirdParty folder for the program to work properly
+-Ensure you either recursive clone or add the ImGui repository to the ThirdParty folder for the program to work properly -Setup scripts to initialize project files are located in 'Scripts', these use the Build.lua, Build-App.lua, and Build-Core.lua to setup linking and file access so any added directories should be reflected there.

 ## License
 - UNLICENSE for this repository (see `UNLICENSE.txt` for more details)